-$$I(X,Y) \ge H(X) + \langle \log q(x|y) \rangle{p(x,y)} \equiv \tilde{I}(X,Y)$$ (28.5.9)
+$$I(X,Y) \ge H(X) + \langle \log q(x|y) \rangle{p(x,y)} \equiv \tilde{I}(X,Y)$$ (28.5.11)

 From this lower bound on the mutual information we arrive at the information maximisation (IM) algorithm[20].
-Given a distribution p(x) and a parameterised distribution $p(y|x,\theta)$, we seek to maximise $\tilde{I}(X,Y)$ with respect to θ .
-A co-ordinate wise optimisation procedure is presented in algorithm(29).

-The Blahut-Arimoto algorithm in information theory (see for example [181]) is a special case in which the optimal decoder is used.
+Given a distribution p(x) and a parameterised distribution $p(y|x,\theta)$ , we seek to maximise $\tilde{I}(X,Y)$ with respect to $\theta$ .
+A co-ordinate wise optimisation procedure is presented in algorithm(30).
+The Blahut-Arimoto algorithm in information theory (see for example [182]) is a special case in which the optimal decoder is used.
 In applications where the Blahut-Arimoto algorithm is intractable to implement, the IM algorithm can provide an alternative by restricting q to a tractable family of distributions (tractable in the sense that the lower bound can be computed).
+The Blahut-Arimoto algorithm is analogous to the EM algorithm for Maximum Likelihood and guarantees a non-decrease of the mutual information at each stage of the update.
+Similarly, the IM procedure is analogous to a Generalised EM procedure and each step of the procedure cannot decrease the lower bound on the mutual information.